• Home

 Giveaways and lead magnets often come with heavy follow-up sequences.
 That’s not automatically bad—but if you’re just trying to:

-then a disposable address prevents your primary inbox from becoming a marketing battleground.
+…then a temp mail address prevents your primary inbox from becoming a marketing battleground.

 C) Lead forms and “request a quote” on unfamiliar sites